OpenInternet/MyWebsiteIsDown/MyWebsiteIsDown.md

 If you are currently researching how to build your website to be resistant to attacks that might take it offline, you should first read through this guide by the Electronic Frontier Foundation: [https://www.eff.org/keeping-your-site-alive](https://www.eff.org/keeping-your-site-alive) .

-AccessNow provides a much more in-depth guide with many more resources and mitigation techniques in English, Farsi, Arabic, and Russian.
+AccessNow provides an in-depth guide with many more resources and mitigation techniques in English, Farsi, Arabic, and Russian.
 Visit [https://www.accessnow.org/policy/docs](https://www.accessnow.org/policy/docs) and click on DoS on the right side, or download a copy from [https://s3.amazonaws.com/access.3cdn.net/3fd9faf32feb878cf7_krm6iy7bo.pdf](https://s3.amazonaws.com/access.3cdn.net/3fd9faf32feb878cf7_krm6iy7bo.pdf)  .

 # First Steps: Diagnosing other potential problems